threefoldfoundation/info_threefold/src/technology/articles/power_savings.md

-## Why is our storage system 10x more efficient
+## Why is our system upto 10x more efficient

 3 reasons: